Steve Hewitt: Six by Seven (2012–2013)

 Hewitt befriended members of the band Six by Seven when they toured as opening act for Placebo in 1998.
 In 2012, Hewitt and Six by Seven frontman Chris Olley were reintroduced by mutual friend Steve Hove (a then-guitarist for Love Amongst Ruin) and began rehearsing new material for Olley's project (The Death of) Six By Seven.
 The material they wrote eventually saw the project morph into a reformed Six by Seven.
 Hewitt was announced as the band's new drummer in August 2012.
 The band entered Moles Studio in Bath in January 2013 to record the band's seventh album.
 The album, titled Love and Peace and Sympathy, was released on 16 April 2013 and the band embarked on a UK tour in mid-2013, which included a slot at Glastonbury Festival.
 Hewitt's year was ended by a broken arm suffered in October 2013, which caused him to miss an in-store signing at Fopp in Nottingham and a performance at Soundedit Festival.
 Chris Olley reported on his blog in May 2014 that he had recorded a new Six by Seven album by himself, which hinted that Hewitt had left the band.

+Republica (2024–present)

+In June 2024, Saffron announced that Hewitt had joined Republica as the band's live drummer.